danielmaldonado19/Frontend-Rock_Paper_ScissorsI/README.md

 # rockpapperscissors

-This is my first game I've made .
+This is the first game I've made .
 Its just a rock papper scissors simple game.
 Enjoy!
 (Daniel Maldonado - 2022).

 ## Technologies